Configuration

 Separate Code and Documentation Repos

-# Code repository (TypeScript, Python, etc.)
+# Code repository (TypeScript, Python, Rust, etc.)

 MIMIR_GITHUB_CODE_URL=https://github.com/your-org/code-repo